Skip to content

 Espresso

 This is what the ESP exists for.
-The espresso zone of the dial (1-20) covers from ~210µm to ~610µm.
-The useful range for espresso is between 5 and 12, with 8 as the middle ground.
+Espresso lives at the very fine end of the dial: position 0 sits around 230µm.
+The useful range for espresso is between 1 and 5, with 3 as the middle ground.

 Target shot time: 25-32 seconds for 18g of coffee and 36g of espresso (1:2 ratio).
 If the shot pulls fast (under 20s) and tastes sour: 1 number finer.
 If it pulls slow (over 35s) and tastes bitter: 1 number coarser.

-For very dark roasts (Italian-style blends, for example) the pattern partially inverts: they're so soluble they over-extract easily, so go slightly coarser (10-11) to avoid bitterness.
-Light roasts call for finer grinds to extract properly.
+For very dark roasts (Italian-style blends, for example) the jump is even bigger: they're so soluble they over-extract easily, so go slightly coarser (5-6) to avoid bitterness.
+Light roasts call for the finest grinds (down to 1) to extract properly.

 Pro tip